Progressive vs. Erie: Which one is the cheapest?

 Progressive vs. Erie: Which offers better discounts?

-Discounts are important to insurance customers and can help you save a lot on your yearly insurance costs.
-Below are some of the discounts Progressive and Erie give to their customers.
+Discounts matter to insurance customers and can significantly lower yearly costs.
+Below are some discounts Progressive and Erie offer their customers.

 DiscountsProgressiveErie